|Nutritional Guidelines (per serving)|

 The Cosmopolitan is so popular that it has inspired countless recreations over the years.
 Most of these have come out of the last few decades and play on the fantastic combination of vodka and cranberry.

-- Pink Honey Martini - Here we have a very interesting mix of vodka-cranberry sweetened with a honey liqueur and just a dash of sour mix.
+Pink Honey Martini - Here we have an interesting mix of vodka-cranberry sweetened with a honey liqueur and just a dash of sour mix.